 Modern payment gateway solutions serve two major purposes.
 First, they harmonize cardholder data formats as it is sent from merchants’ POS systems to payment processors.
 Second, they ensure security of payment data (provide an additional payment security layer).
-More and more present-day companies face the tough choice between buying a ready-made gateway product and building their own payment gateway solution from scratch.
-In the payment gateway services world Hamlet’s famous question can be re-formulated as: “To build or to buy?”
-There is no uniform answer.
+More and more present-day companies face the tough choice between buying ready-made gateway products and building their own gateway solutions from scratch.
+So, in the payment gateway services world Hamlet’s famous question can be re-formulated as: “To build or to buy?”
+And there is no uniform answer.
 Everything depends on specific company’s business case.
-Rule of thumb is as follows.
+The rule of thumb is as follows.
 Building your own payment gateway solution makes sense only if resulting savings offset gateway development and maintenance costs.

-Let us re-iterate the advantages and disadvantages of developing your own payment gateway solution.
+Let us re-iterate the advantages and disadvantages of developing your own gateway solution.